 Dear reader or interested party,

-I anticipate that my most of my speculative writing (especially my collections of short stories) will likely appeal to those readers of fiction and science fiction who respect and hold science dear, who also have a strong sense of wonder, who are intellectually stimulated by the human imagination, and who appreciate subtle philosophy and insights, applied to the human condition, derived from the realities of science and the natural world.
+I anticipate that most of my speculative writing (especially my collections of short stories) will likely appeal to those readers of fiction and science fiction who respect and hold science dear, who also have a strong sense of wonder, who are intellectually stimulated by the human imagination, and who appreciate subtle philosophy and insights applied to the human condition, derived from the realities of science and the natural world.

-I write to honor human imagination, science and art, purely as an artistic endeavor, art for art's sake, realizing that those who will eventually learn of my work, and appreciate my work, will likely represent but a small segment of the readers of fiction.
+I write to honor human imagination, science and art, purely as an artistic endeavor, art for art's sake, realizing that those who will eventually learn of my work, and appreciate my work, will likely represent but a very small segment of the readers of fiction.

 I write stories, for the most part, that take place right here on Earth, present day or in the near future.
 Stories that typically do not involve spaceships, the colonization of the stars, galactic empires, time travel, or a future saturated by incredible new technology.
 I attempt to write earthy stories, with a focus on character, balanced by a plot that often involves some sense of mystery.

 In my writing I also attempt to artistically celebrate the imaginative, the natural world, science, and the human condition while simultaneously embracing knowledge.
 Thus, when I write sci-fi, I typically don't ask the reader to suspend his or her belief in reality, or to accept what is inherently impossible.
 I primarily try to write Speculative Fiction, in the spirit of sci-fi author Robert A. Heinlein's original use of the term, i.e., as a synonym for science fiction that specifically excludes fantasy.
 I believe this nicely complements Arthur C. Clarke defining the difference between science fiction and fantasy as the former being what is possible and can be, the latter being what is inherently impossible and thus can never be.